ClickBait Isn’t All Evil: Here’s Why

 Sure, profit motive informs the actions of these media outlets — at least in part — but this is true of nearly every organization or company existing today.
 If there is a demand for this type of slimmer content — if it is being consumed (and it is, at high rates) — someone will deliver, whether that be BuzzFeed, the Huffington Post or any other outlet you wish would just stick to longform articles.
 But to assume people only click on a piece because they get a sick pleasure from its content is condescending and nearsighted, and ignores the nuances of our personal interests, education levels, time constraints, and desire to engage with complex issues.

-Kendzior’s piece raises important questions, but if she really wants to examine why these images have gotten so much attention in the past few weeks, she needs to consider that being able to research a complex political issue in-depth is a luxury often only the privileged can afford — it requires resources and time, not to mention the desire to delve into emotional work and the critical thinking that accompanies it.
+Kendzior’s piece raises important questions, but if she really wants to examine why these images have gotten so much attention in the past few weeks, she needs to consider that being able to research a complex political issue in-depth is a sometimes a luxury — it requires resources and time, not to mention the desire to delve into emotional work and the critical thinking that accompanies it.